CMU-Heinz-95702/Lab2-InterestingPicture/readme.md

 # 95-702 Distributed Systems
 # Lab 2 – Interesting Picture

-Lab 2 is due before lecture on Monday: 2:00 PM EST 30-Jan-2023.
-The 1/4 point checkpoint is due to your specific TA if you finish it during lab.
-Both the 1/4 and the 3/4 point checkpoint can be shown to any TA before the deadline.
+The 1/4 point checkpoint is due to your specific TA before the end of the lab session.
+The 3/4 point checkpoint can be shown to any TA, due before lecture on Monday: 2:00 PM EST 11-Sept-20223.
 See the two checkered flags below to see what needs to be submitted.

-(Note: starting with Lab 3, the 1/4 point will be due by the end of lab and the 3/4 point will be due by the following Monday at 2:00.)

 ## Part 1

 ### 1. Review the Hello World web app, make sure it's working

-Review the directions for installing the Hello World web app using TomEE9, Jakarta, and Java17 from Lab 1.
+Review the directions for installing the Hello World web app using TomEE10, Jakarta, and Java17 from Lab 1.
 Those directions are repeated in abbreviated form below.

 ### 2. Get the InterestingPicture web app working